jfeng45/servicetmpl/README.md

 ### Coding Style:
-1. No use of package level variables except in "container" package
+1. Eliminated package level variables except in "container" package
 2. Minimize use of constant.
 Constants are read-only global variables, should be restricted.
 3. Log full stack trace for errors
 4. Errors are only handled on top level ( All other levels should only add information and propagate errors to upper level)
 5. Separation of concerns.
-Functional requirement, non-functional requirements and technical implementation ( for example, database, logger ) are different concerns and shouldn't be mixed in one piece of code.
+Functional requirement, non-functional requirements and technical implementation ( for example, database, logger ) are different concerns and the implementation of those shouldn't be mixed in one piece of code.
 6. Naming Convention.
 Function or block level local variables should be named according to Go's concise naming convention, but types or interfaces shouldn't.
 For them, readability overweight concise.

 ## Getting Started

 ### Installation and Setting Up

-Don't need to follow all steps in this section to get the code up running.
-The simplest way is to get the code from github and run it.
-However, it will throw exception when accesses database.
+Don't need to finish all steps in this section up-front to get the code up running.
+The simplest way is to get the code from github and run it and come back to install the part when there is a real need.
+However, it will encounter an error when accesses database.
 So, I'd recommend you install at least one database ( MySQL is better), then most of the code will work.

 #### Download Code